El Cuatrero: Early life

-Rogelio Reyes N. was born in 1996, son of professional wrestler Carmelo Reyes González, better known under the ring name Cien Caras ("100 Faces").
+Rogelio Reyes N. was born in 1996, the son of professional wrestler Carmelo Reyes González, better known under the ring name Cien Caras ("100 Faces").
 His older brother, known as Sansón ("Samson"), was born in 1994.
 His uncles Jesús (known as Máscara Año 2000) and Andrés Reyes González (Universo 2000) were also professional wrestlers.
 Several of the Reyes sons followed their fathers into professional wrestling, including Forastero, Universo 2000 Jr. and Máscara Año 2000 Jr. Initially, Carmelo Reyes did not want his sons to become professional wrestlers, wanting them to get an education instead.
 He reluctantly agreed that they could learn lucha Libre from their uncle Andrés, but only as a hobby, not a career.
 During their training, Carmelo noticed how seriously both sons took the business and reluctantly agreed to let them become professional wrestlers.

 There is a long tradition of wrestlers paying for the right to use a ring name in Mexican wrestling, including being allowed to portray a second or third-generation wrestler without being related to the originator of the ring character.
 It has been confirmed that wrestlers Cien Caras Jr. and El Hijo de Cien Caras are unrelated to the Reyes family, while it is unclear if Hijo de Máscara Año 2000 is actually a blood relative or if the relationship is purely fictional.
 Carmelo Reyes later stated that he allowed the "Cien Caras" name to be rented by other wrestlers as his sons were very young and might not want to become professional wrestlers.